FAQ

 How do I make changes to a reservation I’ve already placed?

-Once your order has been placed, you will need to contact the Director of Continuing Education, Ms. Tia Templeton to make any changes.
+Once your order has been placed, you will need to contact the Continuing Education Manager directly to make any changes.
 Please call (865) 450-3330, Ext.
-9, or email her at ">.
+9, or email at manager@arbor4u.com.

 How can I confirm whether my state board accepts your courses?

 While we have helped thousands of massage therapist across the country and in all 50 states obtain their required continuing education, each states governing body has its own set of rules and regulations regarding course approval so please check prior to registering for a course.
-All of our courses are approved by the Tennessee Massage Licensure Board, as well as, the National Certification Board of Therapeutic Massage and Bodywork (NCBTMB).
+All of our courses are approved by the Tennessee Massage Licensure Board or the National Certification Board of Therapeutic Massage and Bodywork (NCBTMB).
 If your state accepts NCBTMB courses, you can use Arbor’s courses to fulfill your continuing education requirements.

 Is Arbor Continuing Education approved by the National Certification Board of Therapeutic Massage and Bodywork?